jackyhuynh/ReConstruct_Trajectories_from_Sensor/README.md

 # Construct Trajectories from Sensor

 ## Introduction
 The trajectories for Tracking Moving Condition Project are divide into 4 parts.
 Each part will contain small exercises that guided step by step to build a complete Tracking Trajectories and its components.
+The application will take mesurement vlue from various sensor (Rate Gyro, Odometers, Inertial Measurement Unit)

 ### 1. Odometers, Speedometers, and Derivatives